I am a Research Associate in Causal Inference & Health Technology Assessment at the University of Sheffield. Here you can find my CV.

 Mothers may face pressure to sort out of the labor market from perceptions that women have an absolute advantage in child-rearing even when their earnings potential equals that of men.
 Guided by a simple model, we use a survey experiment where we equalize earnings potential across gender and show that women are perceived to hold an absolute advantage in child-rearing.
 We then experimentally test mechanisms that may underlie these beliefs, finding that mothers are expected to spend more time on skill investments with their children than are men who have equivalent time available.
 Finally, we conduct an experiment providing factual information on the performance of children when mothers work full-time, showing that beliefs update toward accurate perceptions and a reduction in the expected harm to the child.
 Our results suggest beliefs on absolute advantage matter for the efficacy of policies aimed at closing the gender pay gap and a role for policy to target channels where individual’s may be misinformed on children’s outcomes when mothers maintain careers.

-The One-Child Policy in China and its Intergenerational Effects on Health (with Thi Tham Ta). [ Abstract | Draft ]
+The One-Child Policy in China and its Intergenerational Effects on Health (with Thi Tham Ta).
+Under review. [ Abstract | Draft ]

 We study the spillover effects of China's one-child policy on the health outcomes of subsequent generations.
 Despite extensive research on the effects of family size on education, few studies have examined the policy's effects on health, especially across generations.
 Focusing on urban Han Chinese from the China Family Panel Studies data, we use a reduced form regression discontinuity design (RDD) to isolate the local average treatment effect of the policy.
 The results indicate that children of policy-affected parents show significant improvements in physical and mental health, which can be attributed to increased parental investment and care and improved parental health outcomes.
 Our findings contribute to the literature on the intergenerational transmission of health and quantity-quality trade-offs, and highlight how family planning policies can have lasting health effects across generations.